Skip to main content

 Unique Aspects of the University of Michigan

-The University of Michigan is a historic, prestigious, and large school; consequently, it has gained a reputation for a broad number of things from academics to athletics to extracurricular activities and beyond.
+The University of Michigan is a historic, prestigious, and large school; consequently, it has gained a reputation for a broad number of things, from academics to athletics to extracurricular activities and beyond.

 Academics

-The defining attribute of the University of Michigan is its excellence as a public institution.
-U.S. News ranks it third on its list of best public universities, placing it ahead of notable schools such as the University of Virginia, the University of North Carolina Chapel Hill, and the University of Texas Austin.
-The University of Michigan is among the 15 schools sometimes called the “Public Ivies.”
+The University of Michigan is the top-rated public university on our list of best overall colleges, ranking ahead of notable schools such as the University of Virginia, the University of North Carolina Chapel Hill, and the University of Texas Austin.

 Extracurriculars